NickvisionApps/Tagger/CONTRIBUTING.md

-# Contributing to Nickvision Application
+# Contributing to Nickvision Tagger

 First off, thanks for taking the time to contribute! ❤️